TRIQS/hubbardI/doc/index.rst

 averaged over the Brillouin zone and :math:`\Sigma_{DC}` is the double counting correction to the self-energy.

-Note that the Hubbard-I approximation is only reasonable for strongly-localized systems, e.g. local moment rare-earth compounds.
+Note that the Hubbard I approximation is only reasonable for strongly-localized systems, e.g. local moment rare-earth compounds.
 It is very fast and can be employed both on the Matsubara grid and on the real axis.

-The TRIQS interface to the Hubbard-I solver is described in :ref:`HubITRIQS`.
-A detailed example of LDA+DMFT calculations of :math:`\gamma`-Ce within Hubbard-I approximation is presented in :ref:`LDADMFTtutorial`.
+The TRIQS interface to the Hubbard I solver is described in the documentation of the Wien2TRIQS application (:ref:`HubITRIQS`) where it is mostly used.
+A detailed example of LDA+DMFT calculations of :math:`\gamma`-Ce within the Hubbard I approximation is presented in :ref:`LDADMFTtutorial`.